Skip to main content

 D) An error

-3. Why might you raise an exception inside a stored procedure?
+3. Why might you raise an error inside a stored procedure?

 A) To speed up execution